atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 It should be repeated that no looksmaxxer is older than 25.
 The most extreme, in fact, are all teenagers.

 There are a few distinctly-identifiable forms of looksmaxxer/BP content on Tik Tok.
 Two come from the influencers themselves: there's stream clips, which often involve following the looksmaxxers on a night out on the town.
-You get to see them attempt to bag every woman in Miami clubs, which they only do with between a 33-50% success rate.
+You get to see them attempt to bag every woman in a Miami club, which they only do with a 33-50% success rate.

 There's also the more casual stream